Shape Optimization for the Mitigation of Coastal Erosion via Shallow Water Equations

 where the Euclidian distance of $x\in\R^d$ to a closed set $K\subset\R^d$ is defined as

-for Euclidian distance $||.||$.
-The chosen penalty can be justified by arguing, that an increased thinness would be undesirable with regards to the durability of the optimized shape.
-In this light, we only take into account the positive part of the signed distance function of the offset value.
-Hence, we define for a real-valued function $f$ the positive part as
+for Euclidian distance $||.||_2$.
+The latter penalty can be justified by arguing, that an increased thinness would be undesirable with regards to the durability of the optimized shape.
+From a shape computational viewpoint, it ensures staying in the associated shape space.
+In numerics it prevents intersections of line segments, which may cause a breakdown of the optimization algorithm.
+In this light, we only take into account the positive part of the SDF of the offset value.
+Hence, we define for a real-valued function $f:\Om\rightarrow\R$ the positive part as

-Finally, we would like to point out, that the three penalty terms are controlled by parameters $\nu_1,\nu_2$ and $\nu_3$, which need to be defined a priori (for further details cf. to Section \ref{sec:NumRes}). \begin{remark} The volume penalization could also be replaced by a geometrical constraint to meet a certain voluminous value, e.g. the initial size of the obstacle
+Finally, we would like to point out, that the objective is controlled by parameters $\nu_1,\nu_2,\nu_3,\nu_4$ and $\nu_5$ which need to be defined a priori (for further details cf. to Section \ref{sec:NumRes}). \begin{remark} The volume penalization could also be replaced by a geometrical constraint to meet a certain voluminous value, e.g. the initial size of the obstacle

-This approach would call for a different algorithmic handle, e.g. in \cite{Schulz2016a} an Augmented Lagrangian is proposed. \end{remark}
+This approach would call for a different algorithmic handle, e.g. in \cite{Schulz2016a} an augmented Lagrangian is proposed. \end{remark}